Yoda: Portrayal

-Yoda was originally portrayed by a puppet created by Stuart Freeborn and Wendy Froud.
-Freeborn based Yoda's face on his own facial features and those of Albert Einstein, hoping the latter inspiration would make the character appear intelligent.
+The production team working on The Empire Strikes Back considered several ways of portraying Yoda, such as using stop-motion animation or dressing a monkey, a child or a dwarf in a Yoda costume.
+(Note: For wide shots of Yoda moving around, the dwarf actor Deep Roy wore a Yoda suit.)
+They ultimately decided to use a sophisticated puppet, which was created by Stuart Freeborn and Wendy Froud.
+Freeborn based Yoda's face on his own facial features and those of Albert Einstein, hoping that Einstein's features would make the character appear intelligent.
 Lucas asked Jim Henson, the creator of the Muppets, to perform the puppeteering for Yoda.
 Henson was busy with another project, however, and recommended Frank Oz for the role.
 To perform Yoda in The Empire Strikes Back, Oz inserted his hand into the puppet's head to manipulate the mouth and brow.
 Kathryn Mullen, Wendy Froud and David Barclay operated Yoda's eyes, ears and other body parts using cables, strings, hydraulics and electronic mechanisms.
 There was also a radio-controlled Yoda puppet that was used when the Jedi Master is riding on Luke's back.
-Lucas had intended for a different actor to provide Yoda's voice, but ultimately decided that Oz was the best performer for the role.
+Lucas originally intended for an actor other than Oz to provide Yoda's voice, but ultimately decided that Oz was the best performer for the role.

 In the original 1999 release of The Phantom Menace, Yoda was portrayed by a new puppet in all but two shots.
 In these two wide shots, the character was created using computer-generated imagery (CGI).
-The puppet was replaced with a digital Yoda in the 2011 Blu-ray release and the 2012 theatrical 3D release.
+The puppet was replaced with a digital Yoda in the 2011 Blu-ray release of the film and in the 2012 theatrical 3D release.
 In Attack of the Clones (2002) and Revenge of the Sith (2005), Yoda is entirely computer-generated.
 The digital character accomplishes movements not possible with the puppet, such as fighting with a lightsaber.
-In Revenge of the Sith, his face is shown in several close-ups, which required highly detailed CGI work.
+In Revenge of the Sith, Yoda's face is shown in several close-ups, which required highly detailed CGI work.

-Yoda uses the object-subject-verb word order giving him his distinctive speaking style.
-Lucas later explained why he added this to the character: "Because if you speak regular English, people won't listen that much.
-But if he had an accent, or it's really hard to understand what he's saying, they focus on what he's saying."